GUILN/guiln.github.io/guiln-blog/content/posts/2021-02-06---Dependency-Injection-C#-In-AWS-Lambda-Functions.md

 }
 ```

-Wire `Dev` and `Local` configuration in IOC container, registering the `IConfigurationService` per environment.
+Following, the implementation of the interface above for both `Dev` and `Local` environments.

 ```csharp
 //Dev